-Professor Lawrance came to Warwick in 2004, after being at the University of Birmingham as head of Statistics & Management Mathematics, and previously as Reader, Senior Lecturer and Lecturer in Statistics.
+Professor Lawrance came to Warwick in 2004 and became an Emeritus Professor in 2014.
+Previously he was at the University of Birmingham as head of Statistics & Management Mathematics, after being Reader, Senior Lecturer and Lecturer in Statistics.
 He has served as a Vice-President of the Royal Statistical Society and Honorary Secretary of its Research Section and is currently Chairman of the West Midlands Group.
 He is a fellow of the American Statistical Association and an elected member of the International Statistical Institute.

 Recent publications include the following: